pupil-labs/pupil-docs/user-docs/pupil-capture.md

 > {{< video-webm src="/videos/calibration/calibration-mobo/clb-mobo" >}}

-Pupil Headset comes in a variety of configuration.
-Calibration involves two types of configuration, monocular and binocular.
+Pupil Headset comes in a variety of configurations.
+Calibration be conducted with a monocular or binocular eye camera setup.

 > <div class="figure-container">